The TRUE Cost of Bottled Water Vs. Tap Water (& Comparative Purity & Taste Test Results)

 Bottled Water Vs. Tap Water Conclusion

-Tap water tastes as good, it’s as pure, it’s better for the environment, and it costs over 1/2,000th as much.
+Tap water tastes as good, it’s as pure, it’s better for the environment, and it costs under 1/2,000th as much.
 You’d be justifiably crazy to pay for and drink bottled water, unless you had no other choice.